Khadijat98/tic-tac-toe/README.md

 There are no known bugs as of 19/11/2021.

 **Summary**
 Overall, I am very happy with what I managed to achieve with this project.
 I managed to implement most of the features I wanted to add, and I was able to break down the problem better than I could with the calculator, making it easier for me to write the functions I needed, particularly for the winning patterns.
 I was also able to refactor the code for the winning patterns and the display banners for the winners with assistance.
 In the future, I would like to be able to write more general functions from the beginning of a project, so that I can condense the code I write and easily reuse functions.
-For the game, I would like to add the ability to keep score so the players can easily keep track.
+For the game, I would like to add the ability to keep score.